 - EPA Burn Wise Program – Federal guidelines for proper wood burning

-Listen, I’ve spent over 15 years working with chimneys throughout Colorado, and I can tell you that Fort Carson residents take care of their homes.
-You understand the value of preventive maintenance, probably because military life has taught you to plan.
-That’s precisely the right approach for chimney care.
+Listen, I’ve spent over two decades working on chimneys all over Colorado, and I can tell you Fort Carson residents take care of their homes.
+You understand the value of staying ahead of problems, probably because military life teaches you to plan.
+That’s exactly the right mindset for chimney care.

-Whether you need a simple $199 inspection and cleaning or a complete $5,000 chimney restoration, my commitment is the same: honest assessment, fair pricing, quality artistry, and standing behind every job we complete.
+Whether you need a simple $199 inspection and cleaning or a full $5,000 chimney restoration, my promise is the same: an honest assessment, fair pricing, solid workmanship, and standing behind every job we finish.

-The next time you’re sitting by your fireplace on a cold Colorado evening, you should feel completely confident that your chimney is working safely and efficiently.
-That’s what I’m here to provide.
+Next time you’re sitting by your fireplace on a cold Colorado evening, you should be able to relax knowing your chimney is doing its job safely.
+That’s what I’m here for.

-For more information about our complete range of services, visit our services page.
-You can also check out our chimney and fireplace blog for helpful tips and advice specific to Colorado conditions.
+For more on everything we do, visit our services page.
+You can also dig into our chimney and fireplace blog for tips and advice built around Colorado conditions.

-Stay warm, stay safe, and remember – a well-maintained chimney isn’t an expense; it’s an investment in your home’s safety and value.
+Stay warm, stay safe, and remember: a well-kept chimney isn’t an expense, it’s an investment in your home’s safety and value.
+Give me a call at (720) 207-9232 whenever you’re ready.